ethereum-optimism/community-hub/src/docs/governance/retropgf-3.md

 3. Results & Token Disbursement: January, 2024

 ## Results
-👉 You can view our Mirror post announcing the RetroPGF Round 3 recipients [here](https://optimism.mirror.xyz/37Bgum6MfTJWDuE41CH9RXSH5KBm_RCL5zsSFeRZl4E) and the official results on [Agora](https://vote.optimism.io/retropgf/3).
+👉 You can view the Mirror post announcing the RetroPGF Round 3 recipients [here](https://optimism.mirror.xyz/37Bgum6MfTJWDuE41CH9RXSH5KBm_RCL5zsSFeRZl4E) and the official results on [Agora](https://vote.optimism.io/retropgf/3).

-Recipients of RetroPGF must complete the KYC process via the Optimism Foundation.
-Any ongoing questions or concerns can be directed to compliance@optimism.io.
+RetroPGF recipients must complete a KYC process with the Optimism Foundation.
+If you're a recipient, please direct questions or problems with the KYC & grant delivery process to compliance@optimism.io.

-Check back in soon for more information about the full RetroPGF Round 3 retrospective.
+A written retrospective with the learnings & reflections on RetroPGF 3 will follow.

 ## Voting
 👉 Voting was live from November 6th - December 7th.
 There were two applications badgeholders could use to vote in RetroPGF 3: